JustASideQuestNPC/UNBUGGABLE/README.md

 - `q`: Place a marker.
 Hold `Shift`, or `Ctrl`, to change the color of the marker.
 - `b`: Place or move the breakpoint.
 Use `Ctrl+b` to delete it.
 - `ctrl+1/2/3/4` without any notes selected will set the editor to place notes for that cop.
-- `ctrl+0` or `ctrl+\``: If notes are selected, converts cop notes to normal notes.
+- `ctrl+0` or <code>ctrl+`</code>: If notes are selected, converts cop notes to normal notes.
   Otherwise, sets the editor to place normal notes.
 - Drag while holding right click to delete notes instead of selecting them.

 # Settings
 All settings for UNBUGGABLE can be changed by editing `config.json`.
-Changes are not applied until you restart the editor.
+Currently, changes are not applied until you restart the editor.

 ## colorTheme
 Which color theme to use for the editor.
 This must be the name of one of the themes in `themes.json` (case sensitive).

+## useBeatFiles
+Whether UNBUGGABLE should default to saving charts as .beat.txt files, or as standard .txt files.

 ## enhancedPreview
 If true, the in-game preview shows an indicator of where doubles will land, and gives mash notes a